gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 EX:
 transactionHash         0xbc1aefc42f7bc5897e7693e815831729dc401877df182b137ab3bf06edeaf0e1

-## 6. Submit Bridging Query to CCNext Prover
+## 6. Submit Oracle Query to CCNext Prover
 Now that we've burnt funds on Sepolia, we need to make proof of that token burn available on the CCNext Testnet.
-We do so by creating a "bridging query".
+We do so by creating a "oracle query".

 TODO: Replace this well known testing key with instructions to use testnet faucet and fund an address
 ```sh